UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

 ## Properties

-### The map from a cauchy approximation in a metric space to its convergent sequence is an isometry
+### The map from a cauchy approximation in a metric space to its convergent approximation is an isometry

 ```agda
 module _